Jan Hendrik Weissenbruch: Biography

 Weissenbruch's early work showed the strong influence of the romantic painter Andreas Schelfhout.
 Schelfhout's influence can be seen in Weissenbruch's early landscapes, painted in precise detail.
 His magnificent, cloudy skies show his admiration for the seventeenth-century artist Jacob van Ruisdael, whose work he saw at an early age in the Mauritshuis in The Hague.
 When he was invited to take lessons from this very celebrated artist, his older friend, Bosboom, advised him not to accept.
 'I can't simply say "no, thank you" to Schelfhout!" sputtered Weissenbruch.
 Whereupon Bosboom said: "you should do that, Weiss!
 You have to learn to stand on your own and see through your own eyes."
 In 1847, Weissenbruch first exhibited at the Exhibition of Living Masters, and he became one of the founders of the Pulchri Studio.

 In 1849, two years after Weissenbruch staged his first exhibition, the Teylers Museum in Haarlem acquired one of his panoramic landscapes.
 However, that early success did not last very long.
 In spite of the prestige he had earned among his colleagues, he did not achieve public acknowledgement until the late 1880s.
 During this intermediate period, Weissenbruch went from being a characteristic painter of Dutch Romanticism to one of the best representatives of the Hague School.
-His lively dune landscapes led to a series of atmospheric impressions of the Dutch polders, in which the artist paid special attention to his representation of the cloudy skies with its light and shadows and the dynamics of the permante winds.
+His lively dune landscapes led to a series of atmospheric impressions of the Dutch polders, in which the artist paid special attention to his representation of the cloudy skies with its light and shadows and the dynamics of the permanent winds.
 The contrast from the sky to the water is very important to him, too.
 Thus he belonged to the Kortenhoef School, one of the followers of the Oosterbeek School.
 These beautiful oil and watercolour landscapes were painted, almost without exception, with free and delicate brushstrokes.